 If you're comfortable with using HTML, or you'd like to do some more advanced edits such as adding CSS classes to your post content, you can do so by switching to the Source Code Editor.
 Click on the HTML tag symbol in the editor toolbar to switch to the source code.
 The functions of the TinyMCE editor are not available when working with source code, but you can search for specific content using the search bar, accessible by clicking CTRL + F.

 For ease of formatting your text content, the Post Editor includes an inline text editor; highlight any piece of text in the editor and a small version of the main toolbar containing the more commonly-used options such as bolding or underlining text and inserting links will appear.
-Within this toolbar you may also switch the tags around the text to headers, code or blockquotes, or switch to theme-specific formatting such as highlights or information blocks.

 Advanced Link Insert